 Accounting for almost 16% of the UK’s university spinouts, University of Oxford spinouts have a total value of £6.4 billion, with £2.9 billion by way of investment.
 Imperial College London is next on the list in terms of value (£2.7 billion) even though its startups make up less than 9% of the startup landscape, compared to the University of Cambridge, where more than 11% of startups have originated.

-University College London completes the top four, with spinouts worth a total of £2.2 billion.
-After UCL, the figures drop off in terms of the total shares of spinout numbers and value.
+The University of Cambridge and University College London complete the top four, both with spinouts worth a total of £2.6 billion.
+After these, the figures drop off in terms of the total shares of spinout numbers and value.

 When determining spinouts total values here, our data uses public valuation, last known private valuation and valuation when acquired/merged, all at time of data collection.
 The totals raised by spinouts, meanwhile, do not include merger & acquisition capital.